 Referral Business: Three Questions That Will Change Your Life

-Let’s talk relationships and referrals.
+Let’s talk relationships and referral business.
 This article is written for those who would rather work by referral.
 I’ll share some tips I’ve learned over the years, but first I have a few questions for you.

 - First question … How much money is one referral worth to you?
 No right or wrong answer here.
 Think of this number based on your local market.
 Is it $2,500, $5,000, $10,000 or more?